ShashankSharma26/Domestic-Flight-delay-in-USA/README.md

 ![](images/Data.png)

 The ‘Data’ tab is given in the application to provide the user with the sample data based on which all the visualisations were made.
-The data table is also provided with a search bar in case a user needs an exact value for from the data.
+The data table is also provided with a search bar in case a user needs an exact value from the data.

 # 5. Conclusion and Reflection